 The employer can decide how to notify the employee; however they must provide the address where further information on the decision can be found and advise the employee of the right of appeal to the county court.

 On joining the Scheme, NILGOSC will issue the employee with an online membership pack which will include a declaration form for them to advise of any previous pensionable employment.
 This information allows NILGOSC to determine what options are available to new members e.g. aggregation of benefits, qualifying breaks in service.

-Existing employees on 31 March 2015

-On 1 April 2015 all active members of the Scheme on 31 March 2015 automatically became active members of the main section of the 2015 Scheme unless they chose to opt out, join the 50/50 section or if they ceased to be eligible for membership on that date e.g. they reached age 75.

 Opting out

 A person stops being an active member of the Scheme from the date they specify in the Opt-Out Notice (LGS2), which is given to their employer.
 If no date is specified, or the form is dated earlier than the date the notice is given to the employer, they stop being an active member in that employment at the end of the payment period during which the notice is given (so from the end of the week, end of the month and so on).
 If an employee has more than one job they must opt-out of each job separately.